alykes/pihole/install.md

 Refer to the readme.md in the root of this repo
 `sudo docker-compose up -d`
 `sudo docker-compose up --build --detach --remove-orphans`

-## Introducing cloudflared
-Added cloudflared configuration to docker-compose.yaml
-To use cloudflared as a proxy for DNS over HTTPs

-### cloudflared and pihole set up
-- Go into `settings -> dns` and in upstream servers enter `127.0.0.1#5053` and click save
-- Test that you are now issuing DNS over HTTPs requests with the following link (https://one.one.one.one/help/)[https://one.one.one.one/help/]
-  - You should see `Using DNS over HTTPS (DoH)	Yes`

-### cloudflared tunnel configuration
-- Will be adding this at some point...just not yet. :)